 This isn’t the most reliable of DIY weapons because it depends on the aerosol can working well, and the direction of the wind being in your favor.
 But, in a pinch, you will definitely scare someone away with this DIY weapon.

 You could set their clothes or hair on fire, which would give you time to get away.

 It is easy to make a bow and arrow out of found materials like sticks and string.
 But if you want one that has killing power, you will need to use a sturdier material.
 PVC is perfect for this.

 It is tough but flexible, and easy to work with.
 If you have them, wear gloves when working with PVC because it splinters.
 Learn how to make it here.

 5. Rebar Tomahawk

-Plus, its shape means you can easily hide it in your jacket or carry it hanging off of your belt.
-It was the favored tool by the Native Americans, and now is frequently used by Iraqi and Afghan militaries.
+Plus, its shape means you can easily hide it in your jacket or carry it hanging off of your survival belt.
+It was the favored tool by the Native Americans, and now is frequently used by Iraqi and Afghan military.